The Department of Justice Bureau of Statistics recently reported that nearly 68% of prisoners are re-arrested within three years of leaving prison:

-Tutwiler Women's Facility was designed for a capacity of 400.
-As of November 2016, Tutwiler's population is 975 women!
+Julia Tutwiler Women's Facility was designed for a capacity of 400.
+As of July 2018, Tutwiler's population is 975 women!
 The need for residential rehabilitation and community transitional programs has become great.

 The Christian Post has reported that participants of faith-based initiatives show drastically lower recidivism (when those who exit prison return) to rates-as low as 15%.

-A few months ago, Miss Brenda received a call from Warden Steve Watson of the Alabama Department of Corrections to inform us that The Lovelady Center was partially responsible for a decrease in the recidivism rate across our state.
-While the Center focuses directly on working with women inmates, our success has lowered the rate for both men and women.
+In 2016, Miss Brenda received a call from Warden Steve Watson of the Alabama Department of Corrections to inform us that The Lovelady Center was partially responsible for a decrease in the recidivism rate across our state.
+While the Center focuses directly on working with female inmates, our success has lowered the rate for both men and women across Alabama.

 It is our most sincere desire to help these women free themselves from the bond of incarceration.
-If you consider the number of women who have come to us from Tutwiler Prison since 2010 under the current SRP program, using The Alabama Department of Correction's own financial data (showing the difference in cost per day between a woman incarcerated at Tutwiler versus being in an SRP program), we have saved the state over $3,400,000.
-And when you couple that with a recidivism rate being in the single digits for the prisoners who complete our program, then the monetary and societal savings go much higher.
+If you consider the number of women who have come to us from Tutwiler Prison since 2010, under the only State Supervised Re-entry Program (SRP) in Alabama, using the Department of Correction's own financial data (showing the difference in cost per day between a woman incarcerated at Tutwiler Prison versus being in an SRP program), we have saved the state over $3.4 million.
+And when you couple that with a recidivism rate being in the single digits for the prisoners who complete our program and take advantage of the opportunities that guarantee success in their community, then the monetary and societal savings go much higher.

 ALABAMA PUBLIC SAFETY AND SENTENCING COALITION Consensus Report has some staggering "bold text" statements which parallel the message we are trying to convey.

 Women who are released from prison face the challenges of finding long-term employment, housing, food for themselves and possibly children, transportation, basic utility payments, adequate childcare, and more.